 Mental Health Issues in the Workplace and Disability Discrimination

-Duties of Your Employer
+Duties of your employer

-If you have a mental health problem and are suffering from either long-term absence or persistent short-term absence, your employer should consider adjusting its process to take account of the fact that it’s dealing with a mental health problem and not a physical one.
-Similarly, if the problem is poor performance then the procedure used by your employer to improve performance may need to be adapted.
+If you are suffering from either long-term absence or persistent short-term absences, your employer should consider adjusting their process to take into account that your absences are disability related.
+Similarly, if the problem is poor performance then your employer may need to adapt their procedure for improving performance.

 - Changing your working hours